openharmony/docs/en/device-dev/subsystems/subsys-ota-guide.md

 ### Overview

-With the rapid development of device systems, it has become a critical challenge for device vendors to help their users to access system updates in a timely manner to experience the new features and improve the system stability and security
+With the rapid development of device systems, it has become a critical challenge for device vendors to help their users to access system updates in a timely manner to experience the new features and improve the system stability and security.

 Over the Air (OTA) answers this challenge with the support for remote updating of device systems.
 By providing unified update APIs externally, the update subsystem shields the differences of underlying chips.
 After secondary development based on the update APIs, device vendors can easily implement remote updating for their devices, such as IP cameras.